PaddleCV-SIG/PaddleLabel/doc/dataset_file_structure.md

-# Dataset Structure
+# Dataset File Structure

 This page describes the dataset file structures that PP Label can import and export.

 ## Without Annotation

 If the dataset doesn't contain any annotation, just put all the files under a single folder.
-PP Label wil walk through the folder and all subfolders to import all files it can annotate based on file name extension.
+PP Label wil walk through the folder( including all subfolders) to import all files it can annotate based on file name extension.

 ## Classification